Austria in the Eurovision Song Contest 1999: At Eurovision

-The Eurovision Song Contest 1999 took place at the International Convention Center in Jerusalem, Israel, on 29 May 1999.
+The Eurovision Song Contest 1999 took place at the International Convention Center in Jerusalem, on 29 May 1999.
 According to the Eurovision rules, the 23-country participant list for the contest was composed of: the previous year's winning country and host nation, the seventeen countries which had obtained the highest average points total over the preceding five contests, and any eligible countries which did not compete in the 1998 contest.
 Austria was one of the eligible countries which did not compete in the 1998 contest, and thus were permitted to participate.
-The running order for the contest was decided by a draw held on 17 November 1998; Austria was assigned to perform 18th at the 1999 contest, following Ireland's The Mullans with "When You Need Me" and preceding Israel's Eden with "Happy Birthday".
+The running order for the contest was decided by a draw held on 17 November 1998; Austria was assigned to perform 18th at the 1999 contest, following 's "When You Need Me" performed by The Mullans and preceding 's "Happy Birthday" by Eden.
 Eurovision Song Contest 1999 was televised in Austria on ORF 1 with the commentary by Andi Knoll and on FM4 with the commentary by Stermann & Grissemann.

+Prior to the contest, Austria was considered by bookmakers to be the tenth most likely country to win the competition, however, on the day of the contest, the British company Ladbrokes had shown Austria rising to a predicted seventh place.
+Bobbie Singer took part in technical rehearsals at the venue on 25 and 27 May, followed by dress rehearsals on 28 and 29 May.
 The Austrian performance featured Bobbie Singer on stage in red blouse and black jeans performing with two guitarists, drummer and two backing vocalists in a band set-up.
 After the voting concluded, Austria scored 65 points and placed 10th in a field of 23.

 Voting

 The same voting system in use since 1975 was again implemented for 1999 contest, with each country providing 1–8, 10 and 12 points to the ten highest-ranking songs as determined by a selected jury or the viewing public through televoting, with countries not allowed to vote for themselves.
 Austria opted to use televoting to determine which countries would receive their points.
-The Austrian spokesperson, who announced the points awarded by the Austria during the final, was Dodo Roscic.
+ORF appointed Dodo Roscic as its spokesperson to announce the Austrian points during the show.
 Below is a breakdown of points awarded to Austria and awarded by Austria in the grand final of the contest.